State Board of Election Commissioners director submits resignation

 In January 2019, the state Board of Election Commissioners unanimously voted to make Shults, who had served as commission's counsel since 2016, its permanent director.
 Shults had served as interim director since Dec.
 22, 2018.
 He replaced former director Heather McKim, who resigned to become the chief operations officer in then-Attorney General Leslie Rutledge's office.
 Prior to his hiring as the board's director, the job posting was advertised for a week and the commission received 52 applications.

-The state Board of Election Commissioners is scheduled to meet Wednesday afternoon and its agenda includes the appointment of an interim director and consideration of the hiring process for the director post.
+The state Board of Election Commissioners is scheduled to meet this afternoon and its agenda includes the appointment of an interim director and consideration of the hiring process for the director post.

 Shults' salary is $85,766 a year, according to the Arkansas Transparency website.